okd-hkd/django_authenticate/README.md

 # django_authenticate_app

-This is an app only for registering new uer, logging in/lout, edit user profile and password.
+This is a simple app allowing only for registering new user, logging in/lout, editing user profile and passwords.

-git clone
+1. git clone
-pythn3 manage.py runserver
+2. pythn3 manage.py runserver